 If you still need convincing that our state is at risk, visit the Ohio Power Siting Board website http://www.opsb.ohio.gov/opsb/index.cfm/siting-case-breakdown/preapplication/ and review the preapplication and pending cases.
-As of April 2014, 10 industrial wind sites have been approved.
 Once land owners have leased enough land to developers, the company then submits an application to the OPSB.
 Our legislature gives complete control for approval/rejection to this governing body.
 You should find it interesting that zero wind applications have been rejected since its inception.
 Once the OPSB approves a development, the power then shifts to the county commissioners who will probably be asked to accept a PILOT (see our $ tab), also known as a complete tax abatement.
 A PILOT allows wind energy developers to give $ back to communities at a fraction of what they should be paying in taxes.

 Please utilize the tabs on our website to educate yourself about our concerns.
 The map below is from the National Renewable Energy Lab.
-Ohio is not even considered a top 10 state for wind potential. http://smartplanet.com/blog/smart-takes/top-10-states-for-wind-power-in-the-united-states/4439 Additionally, click here for detailed wind information about Ohio Senate Bill310 April, 2014 Tom Stacy SB 310 testimony 04.08.14
+Ohio is not even considered a top 10 state for wind potential. http://smartplanet.com/blog/smart-takes/top-10-states-for-wind-power-in-the-united-states/4439 Additionally, click here for detailed wind information about Ohio Senate Bill310, which successfully passed the legislature in 2014.
+Tom Stacy SB 310 testimony 04.08.14